Protect-Democracy/representabot/README.md

 ### Data sources

-All vote data and vote totals come from the U.S. Senate website.
-Data for state population comes from the Census API.
+All vote data and vote totals come from the [U.S. Senate](https://senate.gov) website.
+Data for state population comes from the [Census API](https://api.census.gov).

 ### Calculating representation

 To calculate representation, a state's population is added each time a Senator from that state votes a specific way ("yea" or "nay").
 The sum of these two numbers is divided by twice our calculated total of the U.S. population.
-(We do not include D.C. or Puerto Rico in this calculation, which means our statistic overestimates the percent of total people represented.)
+(I do not include D.C. or Puerto Rico in this calculation, which means our statistic overestimates the percent of total people represented.)

-We calculate the population in this way and calculate a "weighted average" so that our representation statistic adds up to 100% when you sum the percentage represented by yeas, nays, and other types of votes.
+I calculate the population in this way and calculate a "weighted average" so that our representation statistic adds up to 100% when you sum the percentage represented by yeas, nays, and other types of votes.

 ### Calculation bipartianship percentage